 Ideal for: anyone wanting to hide sensitive information

-Specially formulated UV inks are invisible in daylight, but glow under UV light sources.
-UV pens filled with such inks are used to mark items in case of theft, products in manufacturing and hands or tickets for readmission to events, particularly at nightclubs.
+Specially formulated UV inks are invisible in daylight but glow under UV light sources.
+UV pens filled with such inks are used to mark items in case of theft, products in manufacturing, or tickets for readmission to events.

 Many common substances, from laundry detergents to soap and bodily fluids, can be used as crude invisible inks, as they fluoresce under UV light.
 Photocopiers can be used to develop messages written in these inks, due to the UV components in their scanner heads.